 If you have a Polaroid camera, you can send your guests home with pictures from the shoot.
 If not, you could get them printed later or just share on social media!

-Who doesn’t love a photo shoot?
+Who doesn’t love a photo shoot during a slumber party?
 When I was in high school, every sleepover included a photo shoot.
 We would raid the closet for creative or funny outfits and then show off in hilarious photos.

-You can gather some props beforehand to make things easier to.
+You can gather some props beforehand to make things easier during the sleepover.
 Find weird sunglasses, fun hats, scarves, and necklaces.
 It’s also easy to make props out of colored paper.
 Glue a paper mask to a stick and voila, you’ve got the perfect photo opp.

 There are endless options of crafts for kids of various ages.
-If you don’t want to plan ahead, though, you can always let kids color.
+If you don’t want to plan ahead of the sleepover, though, you can always let kids color.